christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Galata in Classical Anatolia was settled by the Gauls.
 Galatia bordered the Bosphorus, and Julius Caesar/Asander was king of this region.
-The king of Galatia during this time was Asander's brother-in-law Amyntas of Galatia who ruled an area that streched into India under the alias Amyntas Nikator.
+The king of Galatia during this time was Asander's brother-in-law Amyntas of Galatia who ruled an area that stretched into India under the alias Amyntas Nikator.

 "Gaius" then can refer to Asander's connection to the Gallian (Gauls (Galli = Celt in Latin))  people or his ancestry in the region.

 Ceasar's gentilice (surname) was Iulius.
 Iulius can refer to the ancient Celtic tribe known as the Iudii or Iudaei.
 "Ioulios" (ιούλιος) in Greek also means "descended from Jupiter" or "son of Jupiter".
 So, it is possible that the word "jew" comes from the Iudii or Iudaei.

-Caesarus refered to a Celtic chieftain.
+Caesarus referred to a Celtic chieftain.
 For example, Caesorix was the leader of the Cimbri tribe during the Cimbrian War.

-Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftan of the Iudii or Iudaiei tribe from Galatia.
+Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftain of the Iudii or Iudaiei tribe from Galatia.

 I(J)upiter was called Jove or Iove to the Romans.
-The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).
+The Latin pronunciation of Iove would have been Yoh-Way, i.e., Yahweh/Yhwh, so Yahweh Saboath, the god of the hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).

 'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians (Josephus.
 Vol. 5: Antiquities: 8:2:5, pp. 593-595).
 The Assyrians called the Scythians "Asguzaya" and the ancient Persians called the Scythians 'Saka'.
 In Biblical Hebrew, the Ashkuz (Ashkenaz) are considered to be a direct offshoot from the Gimirri, known as the Cimmerians to the ancient Greeks.
-Cimmerians were a middle eastern offshoot of the Celtic Cimbri tribe.
+Cimmerians were a Middle Eastern offshoot of the Celtic Cimbri tribe.
 The Bosphorus Kingdom that Asander ruled over was also known as the Kingdom of the Cimmerian Bosphorus.

-As for the term 'Hebrew", it comes from the Celts as well who called themselves Iberi.
+As for the term 'Hebrew", it comes from the Celts as well, who called themselves Iberi.
 The name of Abaris the Hyperborean, a Druid priest who was Pythagoras's teacher shows this.
 Iber was sometimes rendered as Aber or Heber and is pronounced as Hebrew in the Hebrew